Trump wants to cancel Air Force One order from Boeing

 Asked by reporters Tuesday morning about the tweet, he responded, "Well the plane is totally out of control.
 It's going to be over $4 billion for [the] Air Force One program," he said.
 "And I think it's ridiculous.
 I think Boeing is doing a little bit of a number.
 We want Boeing to make a lot of money, but not that much money."

+"We look forward to working with the U.S. Air Force on subsequent phases of the program allowing us to deliver the best planes for the President at the best value for the American taxpayer," said Boeing's statement.

-The Air Force has yet to place a formal order for the planes.
+The Air Force has yet to place a formal order for the new planes.
 It has chosen the latest version of Boeing's jumbo jet, the 747-8, as the platform for the new Air Force One planes.
 Building the basic planes would take about two years.
-Then modifications to protect the aircraft from attack, install VIP accommodations and allow it to be refueled mid-flight would delay the delivery two more years.
+A team of engineers and aircraft machinists would then add state of the art communications, missile avoidance systems, inflight refueling, VIP interior and protections from the electromagnetic pulse of a nuclear blast.
+That takes years to do.

 Boeing builds the 747 at its factories in Washington state, and it currently has a large back order for its commercial jets, especially the 787 Dreamliner.
 And airlines regularly cancel orders for planes, although it would be a loss of both prestige and revenue should the Air Force drop plans to build two new Air Force Ones.

-The 747-8 has a longer range, can travel faster with a heavier maximum takeoff weight and it gets better fuel economy than the 747-200 that's used for the current Air Force Ones.
+The current planes have 4,000 square feet of interior floor space.
+The 747-8 can travel an additional 1,000 miles without refueling, fly faster with a heavier maximum takeoff weight and get better fuel economy than the 747-200 that's used for the current Air Force Ones.

+Boeing is the nation's largest exporter.
+But it has recently been criticized by Trump for both its deal to sell commercial jets to Iran and its decision to open a factory in China to finish passenger cabins on planes purchased by Chinese airlines.

 -- CNN's Kevin Liptak contributed to this story